-- Humans Are Ugly: Witches occasionally refer to Sabrina as being ugly.
-Which is really weird considering Della...
+- Humans Are Ugly: Witches occasionally refer to Sabrina as being ugly, which is really weird considering Della...
 This is explained early on as being the result of an "ugly curse" being place on her by a mean warlock.
-Of course in the witch world this results her being beautiful as they operate on an Bad is Good and Good is Bad mentality.
+Of course, in the witch world this results in her being beautiful as they operate on an Bad is Good and Good is Bad mentality.

 - Intercontinuity Crossover: With, of all things, Sonic the Hedgehog (Archie Comics), in a story that spanned across an issue of the Sabrina comic◊ and a Sonic Super Special comic.◊

 - Magical Gesture: The action Sabrina performs to cast a spell varies Depending on the Writer.
 Sometimes she tugs her earlobe, sometimes she points her index finger, sometimes she snaps her fingers.

 - Magical Girl: Obviously.
 Complete with talking animal companion.